Are you a recent South Australian university graduate looking to contribute to the success of our state?

 When does the graduate program start?

-The graduate program is anticipated to begin in mid-late February 2020.
+The graduate program is anticipated to begin early 2022.

 What are the working hours?
 Where are the positions based?